This document is intended for the majority of our customers.

 2 - Objectives

-The personal data collected by JESUISENCOURS in the course of carrying out its process digitisation mission is necessary for the performance of the contractual commitments accepted by the customer.
+The personal data collected by JESUISENCOURS in the course of its mission to digitize processes is necessary for the fulfillment of contractual commitments agreed upon by the client.

 The purposes for which JESUISENCOURS processes data are as follows:

-• Accurate and automated recording of participants' attendance at training courses.
+- Accurate and automated recording of participants' attendance during training sessions.

-• Analysing evaluation data to identify strengths and areas for improvement in training programmes.
+- Analysis of evaluation data to identify strengths and areas for improvement in training programs.

-• Carry out remote evaluations for online or hybrid training, facilitating learner access and participation.
+- Conducting remote assessments for online or hybrid training sessions, thus facilitating learner access and participation.

-JESUISENCOURS processes personal data on the basis of the performance of a contract.
-When the user enters into a contractual relationship with JESUISENCOURS, the latter collects and uses the personal data required to provide the services or products requested, and to manage and execute the contract in question.
+JESUISENCOURS processes personal data based on the performance of a contract.
+When a user enters into a contractual relationship with JESUISENCOURS, the company collects and uses the personal data required to provide the requested services or products, as well as to manage and execute the contract in question.

-Within the framework of the execution of the software contract, JESUISENCOURS may collect personal data such as the name of the user, his e-mail address, his configuration preferences, as well as other information necessary for the personalisation and maintenance of the software (See point 5.
-Category of data collected for further details).
+As part of the software contract execution, JESUISENCOURS may collect personal data such as the user’s name, email address, configuration preferences, and other information necessary for software customization and maintenance (See point 5.
+Category of Data Collected for more details).

-JESUISENCOURS only processes personal data to the extent necessary for the performance of the software licence contract.
-This data is used to ensure that the software complies with the agreed specifications, to provide effective technical support and to ensure the continued proper functioning of the software.
+JESUISENCOURS processes personal data only to the extent necessary for the execution of the software license agreement.
+This data is used to ensure the software’s compliance with agreed specifications, to provide effective technical support, and to ensure the continuous proper functioning of the software.

-It is important to note that personal data processed under the software licence agreement is used strictly for the purpose of providing the agreed software services and is not shared with third parties without the user's explicit consent.
+It is important to note that personal data processed as part of the software license agreement is strictly used for providing the agreed software services and is not shared with third parties without the user’s explicit consent.

 3 - Categories of people concerned